hagrin/security/research-papers/cryptocurrency/mstr.md

 ## "Miscellaneous Trivia"

 Other factors to consider in the MSTR analysis -
-- Switch to FASB accounting possible
+- Switch to FASB accounting still pending
 - Inclusion into Nasdaq indices

 ### Facts